On Foundation

 Foundational

-At last, we have a : Given that it’s a ten-part series that we still know very little about, it’s difficult to form a coherent opinion on what turns out to be a series of very brief, context-free clips from what will presumably be an epic, expensive show.
-It’ll give all us geeks something to… Continue reading Foundational
+At last, we have a new teaser for the Apple TV+ take on Asimov’s Foundation trilogy: Given that it’s a ten-part series that we still know very little about, it’s difficult to form a coherent opinion on what turns out to be a series of very brief, context-free clips from what will presumably be an… Continue reading Foundational

 Varley’s Worlds